Hill Country Headwaters

 A stewardship funding opportunity for ranchers,farmers and wildlife managers

-Hill Country Conservancy is now accepting pre-applications for ACEP funding until 2/15/2020
+Hill Country Conservancy is not currently accepting applications for funding.

 Are you a conservation-minded rancher, farmer or wildlife enthusiast looking to enhance the water, soils or wildlife on your land?
 If so, you are in the right place.
 Hill Country Conservancy and its partners are now offering land stewardship financial assistance, as part of the Hill Country Headwaters Conservation Initiative (HCHCI), to subsidize important land stewardship projects and the purchase of conservation easements.